floweredscarf/su25/labs/lab19/index.md

 to $$T$$, we can `union` the sets that $$u$$ and $$w$$ belong to.
 To check if there is already a path connecting $$u$$ and $$w$$, we can call `find` on both of them and see if they are part of the same set.
 Using this data structure, what is the runtime of Kruskal's algorithm?
-(Note, this assumes that graph creation is in constant time.
-If it is not, then we must take that into consideration as well.)
+(Note, this does account for the time used when creating the graph, just the time used in the algorithm itself.)

 Discuss this with your partner.